 How to Apply for Total Temporary Disability Benefits

-To get total temporary disability benefits or any other workers comp benefits:
+To get total temporary disability benefits or any other workers’ comp benefits:

 - You’ll need to tell your employer about your injury within 30 days.
 We recommend doing it as soon as possible.

-- Then, you’ll need to file a workers compensation claim.
+- Then, you’ll need to file a workers’ compensation claim.

 At John Foy & Associates, we can help you if you’ve been injured at work and can no longer continue working as you were before.
-We have more than 20 years of experience helping injured workers file claims and get the money they need to recover.
+We have over 20 years of experience helping injured workers file claims and get the money they need to recover.

-Our attorneys understand the complexities of workers comp benefits, and we’re here to answer your questions with a FREE consultation.
-To get started with your free consultation today, call us any time at 404-400-4000 or fill out the online form on this page.
+Our attorneys understand the complexities of workers’ comp benefits, and we’re here to answer your questions with a free consultation.
+To schedule an appointment with us today, call us any time or fill out our online contact form.